honehone12/ouchi-cache/README.md

 # ouchi-cdn
-cdn mock for local development
+cache server or cdn mock for local development